Genet-Abay/real-estate-price-prediction/README.md

 ## Usage
 Crate docker image from docker file and run the docker image to use the application.
-It can also be used by running app.py in the deplo folder.
+It can also be used by running app.py in the deployment folder.
 	```
 	> python3 /deployment/app.py